Are you here because you are having issues and looking for Harley won’t start troubleshooting?

 You may have a faulty fuel gauge that shows that the tank is full when in actual sense the tank is empty.

 Always check to make sure you have enough fuel in the tank by shaking the bike to confirm.
 Also, make sure that fuel is getting to the carburetor.

 Step 3 – unclog fuel lines and carburetor

 Loose the drain screw (the float-bowl) and check the fuel that is coming out of it. if there is a lot of dirt or water, drain it completely and wait for it to refill before starting the bike.

 Disconnect the fuel from the injector or carburetor.
 Get a container and put the open end of the fuel line and then turn on the key.

 Fuel or gas should gush out from it.
 Do this either when the engine is running or cranking.
-If nothing happens after this step, then you fuel filter, or the pump have failed.
+If nothing happens after this step, then your fuel filter or the pump has failed.

 Step 4 – engage the clutch